 Pre Trip Preparations

-We've been meaning to do a big trip like this for quite some time now.
+We’ve been meaning to do a big trip like this for quite some time now.
 WA has so many incredible places to visit, and we were busting to get out there and explore!
 Unfortunately, the old Hilux just wasn’t going to cut the mustard.
 We needed something that was going to be more powerful, comfortable and better set up for long distance touring; the 80 Series Land Cruiser.
-These have a legendary reputation, and at a mere 10.5k, who could go wrong.
+These have a legendary reputation, and at a mere 10.5k, who’d resist that?

 Fortunately, a trip like this doesn’t require a huge amount of modification to the vehicle.
 As long as its reliable, and you have a good set of tyres you can’t really go wrong.
 There are a few things that I was very thankful to have when going up north: